 Students will enjoy accommodations together in a large, comfortable home in nearby Lake Cowichan within a few minutes drive of Camp Imadene, where they will spend most evenings and weekends, together with the Auxano Director and his wife and Auxano Assistant.
 Weekdays are spent at the camp, where students will enjoy lunch and dinner and have access to Imadene's great facilities.
 This helps students keep their feet on the ground in both the Imadene community and the community at large, opening opportunities for ministry in both worlds.

 What will the meals be like?

-All students take turns working together to make and serve meals for the whole student group, with the guidance of at least one Auxano leader, in the main camp kitchen and dining hall, or at Auxano House.
+All students take turns working together to make and serve meals for the whole student group, with the guidance of our Food Services manager or other staff member, in the main camp kitchen and dining hall, or at Auxano House.
 Students also have their turn cleaning up and washing dishes for most meals, and sometimes for a guest group.
 You will gain food service skills, and we will do our best to make sure that you eat well.